delgiudice1967219/BEAMS/README.md

     $$ Score = S_{person} + \lambda \cdot S_{context} $$
 4.  **Classification**: The action with the highest score is assigned to the person.

+### 2.4.
+Zero-Shot Segmentation Pipeline
+In addition to Action Detection, the repository includes a specific pipeline for **Zero-Shot Semantic Segmentation**, implemented in `visualize_voc.py`:

+This pipeline leverages the interpretable B-Cos maps to generate high-quality segmentation masks without direct supervision:
+1.  **Feature Computation**: Similar to above, multi-scale contribution maps are computed for a target class (e.g., "aeroplane") vs background.
+2.  **Heatmap Generation**: Joint normalization and Softmax competition produce a dense probability map.
+3.  **Hard Masking**: A threshold (e.g., 0.6) is applied to create a preliminary "Hard Mask".
+4.  **Refinement with DenseCRF**: A fully connected Conditional Random Field (DenseCRF) is applied as a post-processing step.
+It uses the image's RGB pixel values to respect object boundaries, significantly refining the coarse Hard Mask into a detailed segmentation mask.

 ## 3. Repository Structure

 -   `benchmark_bcos_voc_action.py`: **Main Benchmark Script**.
 Runs the full pipeline on Pascal VOC 2012 Action Validation set using B-Cos + SAM3.
 -   `benchmark_sam_voc_action.py`: Baseline script using only SAM3 for action detection (using prompts like "person riding a bike").
+-   `visualize_voc.py`: Visualization script demonstrating the Zero-Shot Segmentation pipeline with DenseCRF refinement.
 -   `bcos_utils.py`: Utility functions for loading B-Cos models, computing attributions, and processing text prompts.
 -   `bcosification/`: Submodule containing the core B-Cos library.
 -   `sam3/`: Directory for SAM3 model code and checkpoints.